top of page

 A dramatic Tarantelle told of a man being stung by a Tarantula {Frederic Alfred d’Erlanger}

-In order to emphasise that this was definitely a classical concert core music by Wolfgang Amadeus Mozart; Sonata No 10 for piano and violin K378
+In order to emphasise that this was definitely a classical concert music by Wolfgang Amadeus Mozart; Sonata No 10 for piano and violin K378 was featured.
+Andy and Jim entertaining and educating us in a relaxed style.

 and Ludwig van Beethoven;